gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

         gmx trjconv -f min.trr -s min.tpr -o min_whole.trr -pbc whole

-    And select the group of your choice for the output.
+    Then, select the group of your choice for the output.

 ..  container:: justify